JavierGonzalez/maxsim_framework/README.md

-# Maximum Simplicity
+# maxsim

-Maximum Simplicity is a sophisticated next-gen PHP framework.
+maxsim (Maximum Simplicity) is a sophisticated next-gen PHP framework.